ex4sperans/maggot/README.md

 **Installation**

-To install, clone the repository and then use ```pip install .``` to install it to the current environment.
+To install, clone the repository and then use ```pip install .``` or run ```pip install git+https://github.com/ex4sperans/mag.git``` to install directly from GitHub.
 The repository will be added to PyPI soon to simplify the installation.